Jeff Anderson (attorney): Results

 In a settlement with Saint John's Abbey in Collegeville, Minnesota, Anderson stipulated that the names of 17 monks with "credible allegations of sexual abuse" be released in addition to an undisclosed dollar amount on behalf of his nine plaintiffs.
 In March 2011, the abbey released the list of names.
 Four were dead, three were no longer with the abbey, and the others live at the abbey "with the constraints of a safety plan and supervision" as per the terms of the settlement, according to a letter from the abbot, John Klassen.
 At the time of the list's release, none of the 17 had been criminally charged.
 In January 2016, the personnel files of 18 "credibly accused" monks were released as part of another settlement agreement in 2015.

 Anderson has said that only a very small percentage of cases were actually brought based on recovered memories dredged up during therapy or under hypnosis.

 In a 2010 interview with the New York Times, Anderson said he considers what he does part of the child civil rights movement.
-Another notorious case involved James Porter, an alleged repeat offender across multiple states.

 Notable cases

 Since the 1980s, Jeff Anderson & Associates have filed thousands of cases on behalf of survivors of childhood sexual abuse, including that of John Doe 1-22 v.
 Roman Catholic Bishop of Fall River, Diocese of Crookston, Servants of the Paraclete, and James Porter.
-This was filed in 1992, the case brought by 22 survivors who had been abused by Catholic priest Fr.
-James Porter.
+This was filed in 1992, the case brought by 22 survivors who had been abused by Fr James Porter.
 The plaintiffs were among hundreds of survivors who came forward.
 The case was settled in 2001 after nine years of litigation.